Harry and Meghan issue statement on privacy amid backlash over their Netflix docuseries

 "The Duke and Duchess have never cited privacy as the reason for stepping back," the statement reads.

-"This distorted narrative was intended to trap the couple into silence."
-In fact, their statement announcing their decision to step down mentions nothing of privacy and reiterates their desire to continue their roles and public duties.
-Any suggestion otherwise speaks to a key point of this series.
+"Their statement announcing their decision to step back mentions nothing of privacy and reiterates their desire to continue their roles and public duties," the spokesperson said.

 Harry and Meghan's royal saga!
 All the big revelations made in their Netflix series